deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 seem so important to remember them as to try and form a roughly straight line, and set his bag down in front of him, upright against his legs.

-“*Trainee, you pick that bag up and hold it until I say otherwise!”*
+"*Trainee, you pick that bag up and hold it until I say otherwise!"*

-Feeling silly and self-conscious, Adam snapped out a “Yes sir!” and grabbed it, hoisting it easily onto his shoulders.
+Feeling silly and self-conscious, Adam snapped out a "Yes sir!" and grabbed it, hoisting it easily onto his shoulders.
 Silly or not, whether or not it passed muster as a response, one of the other trainees snickered at him for it, and promptly got rounded on.
 Adam just stood there, staring directly forward and holding his bag, trying not to attract any attention.

-A face was suddenly inches from his own “*You play any musical instruments, trainee?*” it demanded.
+A face was suddenly inches from his own "*You play any musical instruments, trainee?"* it demanded.

-“No, sir!”
+"No, sir!"
 The face disappeared.

 There was a lot of shouting, much of it…not *insulting*, but certainly calculated to shake any illusions he may have had about being confident